WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

     // If there is any error, you will catch it here })
 ```

+---

+## We can fetch this JSON easily using Javascript

 Let's look at how we would apply this for our astronauts: